Sheile/example-turtlebot3/docs/ja/azure_aks/05_deploy_containers_to_turtlebot3.md

     - 実行結果（例）

         ```
-        Changing "abelacrsp" to a valid URI of "http://abelacrsp", which is the required format used for service principal names
+        Changing "rbcacrsp" to a valid URI of "http://rbcacrsp", which is the required format used for service principal names
         ACR_USERNAME=xxxxxxxxxx
         ACR_PASSWORD=xxxxxxxxxx
         ```